 All you need to know about Peak Tram

-- How to get to Peak Tram Terminus?
+Guide of Peak Tram - How to take tram to Victoria Peak

 Why choose the historical Peak Tram